Vernon/Bolton, supposedly 2.6 miles

 And noticed that it appears ice fishermen had been out on the pond this winter, as I could see a bunch of drilled holes.

 Soon I was back at the log bridge and walking back up to the parking lot – a rather large parking lot by the way.
 I passed a family of 5 where the mom was carrying an infant in a backpack carrier.
 Um, good luck with that.
 There were several lengthy sections where I had to steady myself on the ice by holding trees.
 I don’t think I’d have subjected my infant to that, but they appeared to be a tough lot.

 I hopped in the car and yes, went mattress shopping.
 Really and truly I did.
 (To no avail.)
 On the bright side, I picked up lunch for Hoang and myself and it was delicious.

-The Shenipsit courses through Bolton and Vernon over and down the other side of Box Mountain, which you can read about here.
+And by the way, the Shenipsit Trail courses through Bolton and Vernon over and down the other side of Box Mountain, which you can read about here.